 Do you want to add a side seam pocket ( hidden ) for your kurta – checkout the tutorial on how to sew a side seam pocket.
 Sew this before you sew the side seams, ofcourse.

-Embellish your Salwar Kameez with any of the fabric trims available or use beautiful embroidery designs detailed in this post ‘Indian Hand embroidery designs‘ as well as with any of the embroidery border designs and embroidered flowers
+Embellish your Salwar Kameez with any of the fabric trims available or do pretty embroidery designs around the neckline or hem.

 Perhaps you would like to make a pretty bolero jacket /shrug to go with the Kurta – checkout the free pattern and sewing instruction to make a bolero jacket.

-You may also want to look at Free Sewing Patterns
+You may also want to look at other Fashion sewing patterns